ChrisChapters/port_scanner/README.md

-This is a simple web app for port scanning.
+This is a simple web app for port scanner.

 You can use this tool to find the open ports of an IP address.

 To find the IP address of a website, use nslookup, for example: nslookup 'site_name'.

 here is the installation steps,